 SOC 1 frameworks must be audited by a certified public accountant from a third-party entity.
 While we recommend an experienced SOC auditor examining your compliance program, you can leverage any CPA.

 The timeframe for an audit is and dependent on the size of your organization and the scope of the program.
-SOC 1 Type 2 must be evaluated over a period of time to determine control effectiveness.
+Type 2 must be evaluated over a period of time to determine control effectiveness.
 You’ll need at least 6 months of evidence after implementation to get your Type 2.